Xetra (trading system): Co-operation partners

 Furthermore, the trading technology of Xetra has also been in use at the Vienna Stock Exchange since November 1999.
 In December 2010, the Vienna Stock Exchange similarly introduced Xetra at the Ljubljana Stock Exchange.
 The trading technology is also in operation at the Prague Stock Exchange (since November 2012), the Budapest Stock Exchange (since December 2013), the Irish Stock Exchange (since 2000), the Bulgarian Stock Exchange (since 2008), the Malta Stock Exchange (since 2012), the Cayman Islands Stock Exchange (since 2013) and the Zagreb Stock Exchange (since 2017).
 Eurex Bonds, the Deutsche Börse trading platform for government bonds, relies on the trading technology of Xetra.
 The New Generation Trading System in operation at the Shanghai Stock Exchange was also developed on the basis of the trading technology of Xetra.

 History

-The trading technology of Xetra replaced the IBIS trading platform on 28 November 1997.
+The trading technology of Xetra replaced the Integriertes Börsenhandels- und Informations-System (IBIS) trading platform on 28 November 1997.
 Advocates cited execution prices in line with the market, low transaction costs, equality, geographical location, and the anonymity of trading partners in its favour.
 The main challenges discerned were to ensure system stability and availability, scalability, latency, and long-term growth in market activity.

 The name Xetra was coined by Manfred Gotta.